superbon/GlobeSubsApp/README.md

 # 📱 GlobeSubsApp

-A SwiftUI app that displays a list of Globe Telecom subscribers with their photo, name, address, and subscription type (Prepaid or Postpaid).
+A SwiftUI app that showcases a mock list of Globe Telecom subscribers, each with a photo, name, address, and subscription type (Prepaid or Postpaid).
+The data is entirely fictional and used for demonstration purposes only.

 This project demonstrates:
 - Clean architecture with SOLID principles